eembc/audiomark/README.md

 The benchmark API facilitates hardware acceleration for key DSP and NN functionality.
 The file `ee_api.h` describes the functions that the system integrator must implement.
+The components were derived from several sources:

+* The beaformer and direction of arrival algorithms (BF+DOA) were written and tested by Arm and Infineon.
-The acoustic echo canceller (AEC) and audio noise reduction (ANR) elements are implemented by the SpeeX libspeexdsp library.
-These functions utilize the SpeeX API, which is a combination of macros that preform fixed math operations, and an FFT wrapper for transformation.
+* The acoustic echo canceller (AEC) and audio noise  reduction (ANR) elements are implemented by the SpeeX libspeexdsp library.
+These functions utilize the SpeeX API, which is a combination of macros and functions that perform fixed math operations, and an FFT wrapper for transformation.
+* The neural net was derived from the [Arm Model Zoo DS CNN KWS](https://github.com/ARM-software/ML-zoo/tree/master/models/keyword_spotting/ds_cnn_small/tflite_int8).

 This flexibility to utilize whatever hardware is available means the benchmark scales across a wide variety of MCUs and SoCs.